minprog/programmeren-ki/other/decryptor/index.md

 *   Your program must not try to decode non-letters, but instead print these unchanged.

-*   Your program must output all lowercase, even if some of the input is uppercase.
+*   Your program must preserve the input's casing.

+*   **Restriction:** You may not change the input string in-place or create a new string for storing the output.
+Instead, after deciding on the correct decryption key, you must decode each letter and print it to the screen immediately.

 ## How to Test Your Code